emonsvetov/ICO/README.md

 ## v2 to v3 Migrations

-IMPORTANT - Please follow migration steps in order.
+*** IMPORTANT - Following the following ORDER of migration is IMPORTANT.

 ** Migrate Owners